 Unlike conventional mouthguards, the SISU mouthguard has a unique and completely different design and cannot be fitted as simply as a boil and bite.
 This revolutionary design is what makes SISU different and can require you to look at it with new eyes.
 So for first time users, there can be a little bit of a learning curve.

 If your mouthguard is fitted properly you should not be able to remove it with your tongue.
-Since SISU is a custom fit mouthguard, it should fit snug on your teeth.
+Since SISU is a custom fit mouthguard, it should fit snug on your teeth and snap into place like a retainer.

 If you find that your SISU Mouthguard is too tight, put the entire guard back in the hot water and remold it using less suction.
 On the other hand, if your guard keeps falling out, try remolding it with more suction.

-When you fit your SISU mouthguards it's crucial that your teeth are properly aligned with the non-perforated portion of the mouthguard.
-Use the bite pads as a guide, your teeth belong on them.
+When you fit your SISU it's crucial that your teeth are properly aligned with the bite pad of the mouthguard, where there's no perforations.
+Use a mirror as a guide.

 After you've molded your guard, it should cover the outer surfaces of your teeth and not the roof of your mouth.
 SISU acts as a shield and cannot protect anything if it's on the inside of your mouth.